If you are in the retail industry, you might feel stressed trying to boost sales while handling daily store chaos.

 These technological challenges in the retail industry are important.

 The pressure to “go digital” can be immense, but the thought of complex and expensive technology is daunting.
-The key isn’t to outspend the big competitors.

 The Problem – Big Online Stores Are Taking Your Business (Rise of E-commerce)